umamaheswari76/NetXD_demo_umamaheswari/README.md

 git add <filepath/filename>

-git commit -m "Mention the changes taht you have done"
+git commit -m "Mention the changes that you have done"

 git pull